The three-cueing system in reading: Will it ever go away?

 In contrast to consensus among empirical researchers about the importance of teaching phonics explicitly (Lyon, 1999; National Literacy Strategy, 1998; National Reading Panel, 2000), some whole language advocates have argued that phonics is relevant, but can only be explored in the context of authentic literature.
 The concern about this implicit model relates to the risk it creates for students unable to benefit from occasional exposure to important intra-word features.

-What is the evidence supportive of the view of skilled reading inherent in the three-cueing system?
+What evidence is there to support the view of skilled reading inherent in the three-cueing system?

 Goodman (1976) described skilled reading as a "psycholinguistic guessing game" (p.259).
 He sees reading as a sophisticated guessing game driven largely by the reader's linguistic knowledge, and as little as possible by the print.
 Smith (1975) expressed this view succinctly.
 "The art of becoming a fluent reader lies in learning to rely less and less on information from the eyes" (p.
 50).